Compensatory time off (comp time) is when you receive paid time off (PTO) rather than wages for hours worked beyond your scheduled hours.

 Since many employers are simply ignorant of comp time rules, you should consult with a California employment law attorney yourself to make sure your comp time arrangement does not run afoul of the law.
 Keep reading to learn more about how comp time works in California.

-One overtime hour worked equals 1.5 hours in paid time off.
-If the overtime hour of work was entitled to a higher rate, like double time, then one overtime hour worked equals two hour in paid time off.
+In California, one overtime hour worked equals 1.5 hours in paid time off (PTO).
+If the overtime hour was entitled to a higher rate, such as double time, then one overtime hour equals two hours of PTO.

 You can ask to use your accrued comp time within a “reasonable time” following your request.

-You generally can cash out your comp time that has accrued for two or more pay periods, but at your regular rate of pay.
+You can generally cash out your comp time that has accrued over two or more pay periods, but at your regular rate of pay.
 At termination, you are entitled to financial compensation for your comp time at the higher of:

 - your average regular rate of pay for the last 3 years or

-Comp time is a wage replacement option when you work extra hours during the workweek.
-Rather than the wage, you would receive paid time off (PTO) to be used during later work weeks.
+Comp time is a wage-replacement option for working extra hours during the workweek.
+Rather than a wage, you would receive paid time off (PTO) to use in later work weeks.
 It is often used to replace overtime pay.

 For example: Claire is a town clerk.
 She usually works 40 hours per week.
 On Monday, a coworker calls out sick and Claire’s boss asks her to work 2 extra hours.
-In exchange for the extra work on Monday, Claire receives paid time off rather than wages.
+In exchange for the extra work on Monday, Claire receives PTO rather than wages.

 Employers frequently use comp time to: